theAmberLion/Utility/README.md

-# scripts
+# Utility
-Just some scripts targeting some needs.
+Just some stuff like scripts or ISO images, targeting some needs.